wardspan/ai_lab_demo/README.md

    ```bash
    cp .env.example .env
    ```
-3. Launch the demo services (this boots the mock LLM, controller API, RAG helper, and the React dashboard):
+3. Launch the demo services (this boots the mock LLM, controller API—which immediately starts the metrics harness—RAG helper, and the React dashboard):
    ```bash
    docker compose up -d
    ```